-The collection of RCPCE profession-specific corpora is developed by the Research Centre for Professional Communication in English (RCPCE) of The Hong Kong Polytechnic University.
+The collection of RCPCE profession-specific corpora is developed by the Research Centre for Professional Communication in English (RCPCE), Department of English and Communication of The Hong Kong Polytechnic University.
 It contains real-life texts, discourses and genres collected from different professional communities and contexts in Hong Kong.
 It also contains two corpora of research/journal articles published in high impact journals of up to 39 disciplines.

 Professionals, researchers, teachers, students and other language users can leverage these language resources to enhance their language proficiency and professional communicative competencies.

 Click here for the list of publications by users of RCPCE Profession-specific Corpora.

 If there are questions, please contact our Project Associate Dr Amos Yung (amos.yung[at]polyu.edu.hk).